 GAINESVILLE, Fla.
 (AP) -- Consumer confidence in Florida is falling slightly amid concerns about turmoil in the stock market.

-The new survey shows that consumer sentiment was 91.2 in August.
-That's on a scale of 2 to 150 benchmarked to 1966 at a value of 100.
+The consumer sentiment is rated on a scale of 2 to 150 benchmarked to 1966 at a value of 100.

 Hector Sandoval, director of the economic analysis program at UF's Bureau of Economic and Business Research, said that while economic data in the state continues to be mostly positive people are concerned about U.S. economic conditions.